 Alternatives 2004 reconstruction.
-Continued and periodic inspection of the Water Treatment Plant is needed to
+Continued and periodic inspection of the Water Treatment Plant is needed to maintain a reliable production system, especially given the reliance on Waterworks Park to provide finish

 Other Important Info Contract No. 147 with Hubbell, Roth & Clark is underway.